 Consultant hair transplant surgeon Dr Asim Shahmalak from Crown Clinic in Manchester is one of the UK’s leading experts on hair loss.

-His celebrity hair transplant clients include the Coronation Street star Jack P Shepherd, model Calum Best, TV doctor Christian Jessen, former footballer Didi Hamann, Homes Under The Hammer presenter Martin Roberts and Gogglebox star Chris Butland-Steed.
+His celebrity clients include Jack P Shepherd, model Calum Best, TV doctor Christian Jessen, former footballer Didi Hamann, Homes Under The Hammer presenter Martin Roberts and Gogglebox star Chris Butland-Steed.

 In women, hair loss more often involves a general thinning across the entire scalp.
 Known as diffuse thinning, most women affected loss a lot of their hair volume, making their scalp more visible.
 In general, the hair remain intact, but in some rarer cases women with hair loss may experience a receding hairline.
 But more commonly, female hair loss starts in the central area of the scalp and then spreads outwards if it is left untreated.

 As with men, the most common cause of female hair loss is genetics.
 If you have female pattern baldness on the mother or father’s side of the family, there is a greater risk of it happening to the next generation of women in the family.
-This hereditary hair loss is permanent as opposed to the temporary thinning of the hair which can be caused by other factors such as pregnancy, stress, poor diet, menopause and some medications.
+This hereditary hair loss is permanent as opposed to the temporary thinning of the hair which can be caused by other factors such as pregnancy, stress, poor diet and menopause.

 Permanent hair loss tends to happen differently in women to men.